 And really, that image does’t advance your goals for converting a site visitor to use a product, click a link or whatever action you want.

-That’s a strategic use of an image to help a page convert a visitor into a consumer.
+That’s a strategic use of an image to help a page convert a visitor into a consumer or whatever the goal of the webpage is.

 Would the Image Work Well In a Featured Snippet?